HOW A DIVORCE AFFECTS YOUR NEED FOR A WILL AND OTHER DOCUMENTS.

-One of our recommendations to our clients commencing a divorce or separation is to draft a will.
-If a will exists, it is important to update the will while the divorce is pending.
+When you have children, own property, and have investments and other assets, you may also want legal help with your estate planning documents.
+One of our recommendations to our clients commencing a divorce or separation is the necessity for drafting, or redrafting, their will even while the divorce is pending.
 This is especially crucial if there are minor children involved.
 For example, if a custodial parent dies following the divorce the children would automatically go to the surviving parent.
-This means that the ex-spouse would be given custody, but as the children’s guardian, would be given managing control over any assets left to them.
+This means that the ex-spouse would not only be given custody, but as the children’s guardian, would be given managing control over any assets left to them.
 Naming a guardian for your children in your will allows your wishes to be heard.

 Changing the beneficiaries on your payable on death accounts can be the first things you can address.
 Many checking, savings, and investment accounts bypass the probate process.
 If you are the sole account holder, the paperwork is fairly easy.
 The process with life insurance policies is a simple change of beneficiary designation.
 If you and your spouse have trusts, you may need some help from a professional estate planning attorney.

 If you have ever signed a form giving Power of Attorney to your spouse, you may want to file documents revoking those powers.
 You will probably not want your ex-spouse to make decisions on your behalf or access your finances.
 Consider designating someone else as your medical and financial power of attorney.